ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 ## Service Limit {#service-limit}

-The service limit is the maximum number of requests that the server is willing to accept from one or more clients on a given basis (originating IP, authenticated user, geographical, ..) during a [time window](#time-window).
+The service limit is associated with the maximum number of requests that the server is willing to accept from one or more clients on a given basis (originating IP, authenticated user, geographical, ..) during a [time window](#time-window).

 The service limit is a non-negative Integer expressed in quota units.